satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

-Before Python 3.5, the boolean value fo `datetime.time` object was considered to be `False` if it represented midnight in UTC.
+Before Python 3.5, the boolean value for `datetime.time` object was considered to be `False` if it represented midnight in UTC.
 It is error-prone when using the `if obj:` syntax to check if the `obj` is null or some equivalent of "empty."

 ---